This site is undergoing constant refinement.

 Full-time workers usually work 35 hours or more a week (in all their jobs combined).

 In 2016, employers in the eastern states found it hard to fill vacancies for Wall and Floor Tilers.
 Employers were after Wall and Floor Tilers to work across a range of sectors and valued experience with a wide range of tiling materials (such as porcelain, ceramic and stone).
-To find out more, view the Department of Employment's latest skill shortage research opens in a new window.
+To find out more, view the Department of Jobs and Small Business latest skill shortage research opens in a new window.

 A Certificate III including at least 2 years of on-the-job training, or a Certificate IV, or at least 3 years of relevant experience, is usually needed.
 Around half of workers have a Certificate III/IV.
 Sometimes experience or on-the-job training is needed in addition to a qualification.
 Some additional tickets may also be required.